luchanos/FeverCodeChallengeLuchanos/README.md

 **<text style="color:red;">WARNING!
 SENSITIVE AREA!</text>** Before running migrations on production state BE SURE that your other services or critical functionality wouldn't be affected by changes!
 It's mandatory to ask your TechLead or other authorised responsible person for support!

+Pay attention, that we use nginx as reverse-proxy server for our project via Docker.
+If you have already installed nginx on your target server please exclude nginx from docker-compose-ci and make other changes if necessary.

 You must run migrations on production according to your corporate rules, but if you have nothing of them you can use quite the same way as for local dev:

 - Go to container with your app service on the server by ```docker exec -it <your_app_container_id> sh```